top of page

 3. Flat rate pricing model

-Flat rate pricing is the most basic pricing model for SaaS companies - one price, one product, and one set of features.
-Every customer is on the same plan.
-Even though this pricing model is easy to communicate and sell, many SaaS companies don't implement it.
+Flat rate pricing is straightforward: one price, one product, one set of features.
+Every customer gets the same plan for the same fee.
+Although easy to communicate, this model is rare among SaaS companies because it lacks flexibility.

-BaseCamp is one such company that provides unlimited access for unlimited users at $99 per month.
+BaseCamp is one of the few that uses flat pricing, offering unlimited access to all features for $99 per month.

 flat rate saas pricing model